Trade unions in Germany: Weakening of the DGB

 In 2007, an attempt of a company to influence unions became publicly known that had been unprecedented in the history of German unions.
 Already in the late 1970s, the Siemens AG made arrangements to weaken the impact of the DGB.
-The first goal was to reduce the power of the DGB in the board of directors.
+The first goal was to reduce the power of the DGB in the supervisory board.
 The essential execution of this plan started in the 1980s.
 The Association of Independent Employees (German: Arbeitsgemeinschaft Unabhängiger Betriebsangehöriger, AUB) was founded.
 As "the other union", the AUB positions itself today deliberately against "traditional unions".
 Although the AUB has only about 32,000 members, the AUB chairman Schelsky said in 2003: "In ten years, we will be the only competitor in Germany to the DGB."
 And then his organization was supposed to have stronger political power.
 After it became public that Siemens had made payments of about 14 million euro to Wilhelm Schelsky, a business consultant and AUB chairman, the offices of Schelsky, Siemens and the AUB were searched by police.
 On February 14, 2007, Schelsy was arrested on suspicion of offenses in connection with taxes.
 The payments from Siemens to Schelsky are now estimated to be about 54 million euros.
 However, direct payments from Siemens to the AUB could not be proven.